-Starting April 1, 2021, Amazon will offer free storage (up to 90 days) and free removals (up to 180 days) on eligible oversize items (up to 30 units per parent ASIN).
+Starting April 1, 2021, Amazon offers free storage (up to 90 days) and free removals (up to 180 days) on eligible oversize items (up to 30 units per parent ASIN).

-Starting April 1, 2021, the online retail giant will provide promotional credits for sponsored ads.
+Starting April 1, 2021, the online retail giant provides promotional credits for sponsored ads.

-Starting April 1, 2021, Amazon will allow an unlimited amount of eligible, new-to-FBA parent ASINs.
+Starting April 1, 2021, Amazon allows an unlimited amount of eligible, new-to-FBA parent ASINs.
 Thus, removing the 500-ASIN limit.